felipe18mohr/challenge_bir_2021/README.md

 The robot used for the challenge was [Pioneer 3-DX](https://www.generationrobots.com/en/402395-robot-mobile-pioneer-3-dx.html).
 It's a compact differential-drive mobile robot, very reliable and highly customisable.

-Webots documentation about this robot can be viewed in [this link](https://cyberbotics.com/doc/guide/pioneer-3dx).
+Webots documentation about this robot can be accessed in [this link](https://cyberbotics.com/doc/guide/pioneer-3dx).

 ### Sensors
 The Pioneer 3-DX, used in the challenge, has 16 Distance Sensors attached.
 They will be used to get information from the environment, so that it is possible to avoid obstacles.